Go to website

 Lesson 7: Viewing Open Requests

 Once your categories are set up, open requests from agencies in those categories will appear under the Open Requests tab.
-To view an open request: Select the Open Requests tab in the top left of the main page Click View on any of the open requests listed On this page, you may view more detailed information such as location, categories, and publishing status.
-There are also options to send a quote, ask a question or share the request. !(https://storage.crisp.chat/user
+To view open request details: Select the Open Requests tab in the top left of the main page Click View on any of the open requests listed On this page, you may view more detailed information such as location, categories, and publishing status.
+There are also options to send a quote, ask a question or share the request. !(https://storage.crisp.chat

 Lesson 8: Sharing Requests